Total Tests:

 How to implement ISO 27001?

-Akin to some privacy laws that impose specific qualifications or experience requirements for Data Protection Officers (DPO), the Clause 7.2 of ISO 27001 requires covered organizations to determine necessary experience, training or education for personnel who will implement and maintain the ISMS.
-There are no specific requirements under the standard, but the skills are to be sufficient to execute ISMS-related tasks in a competent and qualified manner.
-The subsequent 7.3 and 7.4 Clauses require corporate personnel to be aware of the ISMS existence and its requirements, as well as to implement a frictionless communication process within the organization to ensure efficient promulgation of ISMS-related information and updates internally.
-Finally, Clause 7.5 provides guidance on maintenance and safeguarding of the ISMS documentation, including role-based access, version control and retention.
+Subsequent Clauses 7.3 and 7.4 require personnel to be aware of the ISMS existence and its requirements, and as well as an effective communication process within the organization to ensure efficient promulgation of ISMS-related information and updates internally.
+Clause 7.5 provides guidance on maintenance and safeguarding of the ISMS documentation, including role-based access, version control and retention.
 Ideally, all people within the organization should be familiar with the relevant policies and procedures and share their feedback with the ISMS management team for continuous improvement purposes.

-Finally, Clauses 10.1 and 10.2 guide organizations on how to mitigate the identified non-conformities by corrective actions in a continual and incremental manner.
+Finally, Clauses 10.1 and 10.2 guide organizations on how to mitigate the identified non-conformities by taking corrective actions in a continual and incremental manner.

 What documents and records are mandatory under ISO 27001?